|Before reading this, we suggest you review Basic Makeready

 In past conversations about makeready, the focus was on balancing pressures to enhance the visual image only - with no thought to incorporating the extreme impression so popular in today's stationary market.

 But that extreme "punch" impression is not a good idea for a number of reasons; It's not good for the press; it's not good for an image containing strong and light elements; and it's hell on detailed images.

 You don't have to make a deep impression on all areas of your printed piece.
 In fact, having a variety of depths of impression will make your piece look even better - and will also make it stand out among the competition.

-Compentent, careful, Extreme Multi-level MakeReady can make your life easier, extend the life of your press and result in a better finished piece - one that gives your client the effect they were looking for.
+Competent, careful, Extreme Multi-level MakeReady can make your life easier, extend the life of your press and result in a better finished piece - one that gives your client the effect they were looking for.

 last updated 7/28/2012